Estimate Time7 min

 Your account belongs to you, not your employer.
 Yes

-You can contribute more for a family than an individual.
+You can contribute more if enrolled in family coverage than individual coverage.
 Yes

 100% of your elected amount is available on day one.
 Yes